Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Equivariant coherent Eisenstein-Kronecker classes

 \end{proposition} \begin{proof} The local to global spectral sequence for $\Ext$ gives

-Recall the notations in \ref{not:D-def}.
+Recall the notations in Notation \ref{not:D-def}.
 As $\iota:\cD\to \cA$ is locally a complete intersection, the local $\Ext$ can be computed by \cite[III. prop.
 7.2]{Hartshorne}.
 For this we need to determine the dualizing sheaf $\omega_{\cD/\cA}$.
 Let $\delta:\cA\to \cB$ be the \'etale isogeny such that $\cD\subset\ker\delta$ is a closed subscheme.
-Then by loc. cit. p.
-174 Remark 2 one has
+Then by \cite{Hartshorne} p.
+141 Remark 2 one has